mbakli/DistributedMobilityDB/README.md

 # Distributed MobilityDB
 Distributed MobilityDB is a PostgreSQL extension that extends the open source databases PostGIS and MobilityDB to distribute spatial and spatiotemporal data and queries.

-It contains the following features:
+# Key Features

 * Spatial and Spatiotemporal Data Partitioning
   * It partitions the input relation into shards that preserve spatiotemporal data locality and load balancing.
   * It provides a two-level (global and local) distributed indexing scheme to reduce the global transmission cost and local computation cost.